 In the following posts, I will update Missouri’s AQI, then the specific pollutants that seem to cause repeated problems.

 Environmental Protection Agency.
 Air Quality Index Report.
 This is a data portal operated by the EPA.
-Data for 2014, Missouri, and grouped by County downloaded on 11/6/2015 from http://www.epa.gov/airdata/ad_rep_aqi.html.
+Data downloaded on 7/31/2017 from http://www.epa.gov/airdata/ad_rep_aqi.html.